arnobastenhof/oberon/README.md

 * Statement blocks following keywords that signal conditional- and loop constructs are delimited by braces, with the sole exception of empty blocks, where I resort to a single properly indented `;`.

+## Roadmap

+I tend to work on private projects for one or two months at a time, with the current codebase the result of such an iteration.
+The limitations mentioned in the introduction are, in particular, a consequence of this self-imposed time constraint.
+When I pick this codebase up again, my priorities will likely be as found below.
+All these, it should be noted, concern parts of the original source code that I hadn't ported yet.

+* Separate the parser from the interpreter through the generation of object files.
+* Generate symbol files.
+* Support imports.
+* Support type descriptors along with dynamic allocations and garbage collection.
+* Support case statements.

 ## Further reading